 St. Paul wrote this letter to teach important truths of which we must not lose sight.
 The portion we read today is written in the language of working and wages, to which all of us can relate.
 “For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.”

 This is Romans 6:23, and it a good one to memorize.

-When a command is given, the private, or the worker bee, acts.
-In this translation of the letter, the word slave is used here for the private.
+When a command is given, the airman, or the worker bee, acts.
+In this translation of the letter, the word slave is used here for the airman.
 This word is loaded with connotation that even some progressive theologians think that St. Paul promoted slavery in the context that we know it today, that is horrible and shameful.

 In reality St. Paul advocated for freedom from sin and death through faith in our Lord Jesus Christ.

 St. Paul used the Greek word doulos which is translated in many other parts of the Bible as servant as well.

 St. Paul is teaching about obedience here.
 When you present yourself as a servant to the one whom you obey, you are in essence taking an oath of obedience.

 Now, you have a choice as to whom that is.
 You can present yourself as a servant to righteousness that leads to sanctification, or to sin which leads to eternal death.
 The point is that in the words of the Nobel Laureate Bob Dylan, “It may be the devil, or it may be the Lord: you’re gonna have to serve somebody.”